Our Team

 Yukun Yang

-I earned my master's degree in Information Science at the University of North Carolina, Chapel Hill.
-Before joining the lab, I was a data scientist at the Center for Anti Racist Research at Boston University where I was the primary contributor to the Racial Data Tracker project.
-In my free time, I am an avid home cook/baker, concert-goer, and funny cat video binge-watcher.
+I earned my Master's degree in Information Science at the University of North Carolina, Chapel Hill.
+Before joining the lab, I was a data scientist at the Center for Antiracist Research at Boston University, where I was the primary contributor to the Racial Data Tracker project.
+In my free time, I am an avid concert-goer, vinyl collector, home cook/baker, and tarot card reader.
+You can learn more about me on my personal website.

 Dana Bullister